omgnetwork/omgnetwork.github.io/docs/glossary.md

 ## Shared liquidity
 Shared liquidity implies that there are a large amount (a pool) of orders.
-OmiseGO does not offer shared liquidity; instead, OmiseGo allows users to move their funds easily between venues.
-For example, if OmiseGO offered shared liquidity, Binance and GO.Exchange could see and access the orders of both (it is a shared/combined view of orders).
+OMG Network does not offer shared liquidity; instead, OMG Network allows users to move their funds easily between venues.
+For example, if OMG Network offered shared liquidity, Binance and GO.Exchange could see and access the orders of both (it is a shared/combined view of orders).

 ## Spend transaction
 A spend transaction is any transaction that spends a UTXO that is already present on the child chain.